sa-tre/satre-specification/docs/source/evaluations/alan_turing_institute.md

   - 1
   - There is a process in place for tracking everything destined for egress, which requires sign off from relevant stakeholders.
     It should be possible for output checkers (project team) to make a call on what is the minimum requirement for results sharing.
-    The process itself does not prevent the project team exporting more data, provided it has been signed off by stakeholders (including the data provider).
+    The process itself does not prevent the project team exporting more data, provided it has been signed off by stakeholders (including the {ref}`information asset owner <data_roles>`).
 * - **Capability met?**
   - **YES**
   -